 Week 2: The Fish Tank Clears Up

 By the second week, I started paying attention to my gums.
-I’ve always had 'fussy' gums—the kind that complain if I look at them wrong.
+I’ve always had 'fussy' gums—the kind that complain if I eat a particularly sharp tortilla chip at one of the spots on Rainey Street.
 In my experience, the redness seemed to dial back a notch.
 They looked more like a healthy pale pink rather than a 'just ran a marathon' red.
 I like to compare this to maintaining a sourdough starter.
 If you feed it the right things, it stays bubbly and smells sweet.
 If you neglect it, it gets that weird gray liquid on top.
 My mouth was starting to feel like a well-fed starter.

-I also noticed that I wasn't reaching for breath mints as often.
-It wasn't that my mouth smelled like roses; it just smelled like... nothing.
+I also noticed that I wasn't reaching for breath mints during my afternoon Zoom calls.
+It wasn't that my mouth smelled like a peppermint factory; it just smelled like... nothing.
 Which, honestly, is the goal.
 Natural breath shouldn't be a perfume; it should just be neutral.
-I've tried cheaper alternatives like BioDentex ($25.31, available at /go/budget), which is great if you're on a budget, but ProDentim felt like it had a more diverse 'cast of characters' in the ingredient list, specifically the Lactobacillus reuteri which I’ve spent way too much time researching.
+I've tried cheaper alternatives like BioDentex, which is a solid budget pick if you're just starting out, but ProDentim feels like it has a more diverse 'cast of characters' in the ingredient list, which I appreciate when I'm looking for long-term stability.

 Week 3: The Texture of the Ecosystem

 This is where things got nerdy.
 I started noticing how my saliva felt.
-(Yes, I know, I told you I was obsessed).
+(Yes, I know, I'm obsessed).
 Healthy saliva is supposed to be thin and clear, acting as a natural buffer for your teeth.
 When your microbiome is out of whack—usually because of too much sugar or too much harsh mouthwash—your saliva can get thick and acidic.
 By week three, my mouth felt 'wetter' in a good way.
 It felt like my natural defense systems were back online.

-I started thinking about gardening your gums and how it’s really about the soil.
-If the soil (your microbiome) is healthy, the plants (your teeth and gums) thrive.
+I started thinking about how this is really about the soil.
+If the soil is healthy, the plants thrive.
 I wasn't just 'cleaning' anymore; I was 'tending.'
-I also noticed that the slight sensitivity I usually get when drinking my morning iced coffee (Austin is too hot for hot coffee, even in October) seemed a bit more manageable.
+I also noticed that the slight sensitivity I usually get when drinking my morning iced coffee seemed a bit more manageable.
 Some people find that rebalancing the bacteria can help with that 'zing' feeling, and in my experience, that seemed to be the case.
+I've heard some people say ProvaDent is better for sensitivity, but for me, the ProDentim formula has been the most consistent.

 Week 4: The 30-Day Verdict